2016 shooting of Baton Rouge police officers: Views and statements

 In a "rambling" series of YouTube clips, Long claimed to be a former Nation of Islam member and referred to Alton Sterling, a black man killed by Baton Rouge police officers on July 5, in online videos.
-Long operated his YouTube channel under his new legal name, Cosmo Setepenra, making references to oppression against blacks and police protests.
+Long operated a YouTube channel under the name Cosmo Setepenra, making references to oppression against blacks and police protests.
 At one point less than two weeks before committing the shooting, Long called the shootings of five Dallas police officers an act of "justice".
 In one video, he said, "One hundred percent of revolutions... have been successful through fighting back through bloodshed."
 In another, he said the act of peaceful protesting was a futile method based on emotion and was easily forgettable.
 Long also maintained a personal website in which he described himself as a "freedom strategist, mental game coach, nutritionist, author and spiritual advisor."
 The website contained dozens of additional videos and podcasts.

-Long wrote and self-published (also under the name "Cosmo Setepenra") three books about "how to be a strong man" and self-empowerment for black males, which all appeared on Amazon.com in October and November 2015.
+Long wrote and self-published (also under the name Cosmo Setepenra) three books about "how to be a strong man" and self-empowerment for black males, which all appeared on Amazon.com in October and November 2015.
 The books were described by book critic Michael Schaub as "bizarre" works featuring a "combination of New Age-style jargon, pseudoscience, motivational bromides, health tips and racial theory."
 In the books, Long harshly criticized Western medicine, denied the germ theory of disease, and asserted that "[t]he abundance of Melanin in Black humans produces a superior organism both mentally and physically."
 The books were pulled from Amazon.com after the shooting.
 According to one of his books, he spent two years in several African countries studying their histories and cultures.
 In addition to the books, Long wrote two diaries—one in 2014 and the other in 2015—where he shared "rambling thoughts" about philosophy, religion, and politics.

 Sahib Taylor, a nephew of Long, told The Los Angeles Times that his uncle would teach him about the importance of self-reliance, share his views on racism, and assert that "only advanced survival skills and decisive action" could overthrow the U.S. government.
 Taylor said that Long recently began sharing his beliefs that international corporations, federal banks, and political organizations were influencing ethnic groups for their own gain; and that the government was using police to control and kill people.